 Tire complaint on goodyear marathon st 235-80-16r.
 We purchased four tires on feb 2014 for our 2012 crossroads cruiser fifth wheel vin # [xxx].
 We have had two blowouts in less than one year.
 Each time there was tread separation…there was no warning and the tires were properly inflated and checked prior to starting the trip.
 In reviewing the other complaints on these trailer tires from other rv owners, I am surprised there has not been a recall on these tires.
 By not reacting to the many complaints you are putting unsuspecting rv owners and other drivers at risk.” — Complaint Number 10870963, Houston, TX, VehicleTire.com

 As we were driving on hwy 60/84 at 65 mph…the driver front tire of our trailer blew out.
 Since this was a sunday afternoon with little traffic on the 2 lane hwy, I was able to pull off and retrieve the blown off pieces of my trailer and tire tread from the hwy.
 This was the 2nd blow out of the original goodyear marathon st tires in a 3 day span!” — Complaint Number 10538272, Tijeras, NM, VehicleTire.com

 What Can I Do If My Camper’s Tires Had These Problems?

-If your Marathon tires blew out or suffered other problems, get in touch with us today and share your story.
+If your Marathon tires blew out or suffered other problems, fill out the form on this page and share your story.
 Attorneys are looking into whether a class action lawsuit can be filed – but first need to hear from people whose tires failed.
 After you get in touch, one of the attorneys handling this investigation may then reach out to you directly to explain how you can take action.